 The Central Virginia Radio Communications Board continues to provide a public safety grade communications network for Lynchburg, Amherst and Bedford.

-Other organizations such as Liberty University, the Central Virginia Community College, the Region 2000 Services Authority, the Blue Ridge Regional Jail and the Greater Lynchburg Transit Company also use this communications system.
+Campbell County joined in 2022.
+Other organizations such Central Virginia Community College, the Region 2000 Services Authority, the Blue Ridge Regional Jail, and the Greater Lynchburg Transit Company also use this communications system.
 This interoperable and redundant radio communications system provides valuable services in the event of a local or regional public safety event.